 Brighton and Sussex University Hospitals NHS Trust

-The Brighton and Sussex University Hospitals NHS Trust provides district general hospital services to the local population of some 460,000.
-It also provides a range of specialist services including cancer services, neurosciences, cardiac surgery, renal services and intensive care for adults, children and new-born babies, to a population of approximately 1,000,000.
+Brighton and Sussex University Hospitals NHS Trust (BSUH) provides district general hospital services to a local population of 460,000.
+It also provides a range of specialist services including cancer services, neurosciences, cardiac surgery, renal services and intensive care, to a population of approximately 1,000,000.

-They are a very large public sector employer, employing some 5,500 staff with an annual budget of over £300 million.
-The Trust manages around 1,140 beds and provides the majority of its services from:
+BSUH employs over 6,500 staff with an annual budget of over £550 million.
+It manages around 900 beds and provides the majority of its services from:

 - The Royal Sussex County Hospital campus (including the Sussex Eye Hospital) in Brighton